 Are Any Snakes Longer Than the Anaconda?

-The green anaconda is often cited as the largest snake in the world because of its incredible length and body thickness.
+The green anaconda is often cited as the largest snake in the world because of its incredible length and weight.
 However, the record for the longest snake that was held in captivity and certified by a third party was a reticulated python.

 Not only do they grow longer than anacondas on average, but they have reached verified lengths of over 25 feet.
 Furthermore, it’s believed that the maximum length of the reticulated python is 33 feet or longer.

-Depending on whether we collectively believe that the green anacondas mentioned in this article, and they were not verified by proper authorities, the reticulated python might be a longer snake species.
+Depending on whether we collectively believe the reports about the size of the green anacondas mentioned in this article, the reticulated python might be a longer snake species.
 However, they are far thinner and lighter than most anacondas.